« Back to all events

 - A range of case studies

 During the workshop, delegates will have the opportunity to put the learning and ideas shared into practice.
 Zoom breakout rooms will be used for discussions and activities in small groups.

-This online workshop is interactive and delivered by a TEG trainer.
-The number of participants is limited to ensure each person receives the support that they need.
+This online workshop is interactive and delivered by an experienced TEG trainer.

 Automated closed captions are provided on Zoom and BSL can be provided on request.